scorbajio/Amazon-Txn-Scraper/README.md

 # Amazon Transaction Scraper PoC #
-Scrapes all available transactsion for a given Amazon account.
+Scrapes all available transactions for a given Amazon account.

 ## Requirements ##
 * Docker should be installed